Feng Shui of London. Feng Shui Bagua of London. Feng Shui Bagua of the UK.

 Looking for a feng shui consultant near you, in London.
 Call/text Jan on 07956288574 or email him

 Top feng shui tips for Londoners

 3) Add more pleasure and fun things to your homes and workplaces.
-London doesn’t rank high on the happiness index (in 19th place in 2013), more fun and pleasure will always work for your homes and workplaces.
-Steven Johnson in his book ‘Wonderland – How play made the modern world’ suggests that it is play and fun that drives and progresses humanity (not war or other domains).
+London doesn’t rank high on the happiness index (in 19th place in 2013); more fun and pleasure will always work for your homes and workplaces.
+Steven Johnson, in his book ‘Wonderland – How play made the modern world’ suggests that it is play and fun that drive and progress humanity (not war or other domains).
 Nations that value fun and pleasure have higher rates of innovation and creativity.
-Add fun games, puzzles, sensual and pleasurable objects and anything that brings a smile on your face and others.
+Add fun games, puzzles, sensual and pleasurable objects and anything that brings a smile to your face and others.

 4) Enjoy London.
 It’s changing rapidly and in the last 39 years, many interesting buildings and sites have been transformed.
 Read Cruickshank’s London – A Portrait of a City in 13 Walks,